 Please read the SUMMARY OF WHAT’s CHANGED information and FAQs so you are aware of what to expect and what you might need to consider before your visit.

 Our goal is to keep our team safe, keep you safe and offer an experience that provides as much freedom to climb as possible within the constraints under which we have to operate.
 We can do this by focusing on ‘keeping the climber clean’ and placing capacity limits on the centre during each session.
 This way we hope can continue to offer a relatively unconstrained Clip ‘n Climb experience.
 As such we need you to:

 - Stay at home if you have symptoms of Covid-19, of if anyone in your household has symptoms.
 We reserve the right to ask you to leave if you display symptoms during your visit.
 Please be aware of the NHS England’s guidance on Covid-19 symptoms and what to do if you display them.

 - Observe the rules of the current Tier Restrictions in Devon – at the moment the county is in Tier 3 which means you should book to visit for your household only and should not travel to visit from a Tier 4 area or an area outside of the region

 - Sanitise your hands when entering the building, before and after every climb, when moving through different parts of the centre and when leaving.
 There are sanitiser stations around the centre and we have individual hand sanitisers on sale at reception.

-- Bring a face covering – you will need to wear it at ALL times except when actively climbing or when consuming food/drink at the tables in our cafe.
+- Bring a face covering – you will need to wear it at ALL times except when actively climbing or when consuming food/drink at the tables in our cafe (our cafe will be serving take away only whilst we are in Tier 3).
 Children under 11 do not need to wear face coverings unless you wish them to and please bear in mind that some adults are exempt and we will have checked when they enter the building.

 - Listen carefully to the instructors during the Briefing Session – they are there to support you and help you feel confident during your session